 Exceptions to this policy may be granted for educational reasons if authorized by the faculty of the program offering the course and approved by the appropriate college dean or campus chancellor.

 Final examination periods are a maximum of 110 minutes long.
 At each Penn State campus, the Registrar's office determines the final exam schedule.
 At some campuses (including University Park), a student may access his/her personalized final exam schedule on LionPATH (available approximately the fifth week of the semester).
 At other Penn State locations, the final exam schedule is posted on the campus Registrar's website.

 The Registrar's office provides access to the Final Exam Schedule for every course listed by campus and, for University Park, by college and department.

 An overload conflict occurs when three or more final exams are scheduled on any one calendar day or in three consecutive examination periods.
 For example, if there are six exam periods per day: 8:00-9:50, 10:10-noon, 12:20-2:10, 2:30-4:20, 4:40-6:30, and 6:50-8:40, a student would have an overload conflict if he/she has a final scheduled at 4:40-6:30, 6:50-8:40, and at 8:00-9:50 the next morning.

-For students at University Park, overload conflicts are noted on their personalized final exam schedules.
-Students who have an overload conflict may elect to take the exams when scheduled or may use eLion to file for a conflict exam, in which case one of the exams will be moved to another day.
-The Registrar's office determines which exam will be moved.
-When the exam is rescheduled, the student will receive an e-mail notification of the change, and the change will be reflected on the student's final exam schedule.
+Students who have an overload conflict may elect to take the exams when scheduled or may file for a conflict exam during the Final Exam Conflict - Filing Period listed on Academic Calendars.
+When a student files for a conflict exam, the Registrar's office determines which exam will be moved.
+When the exam is rescheduled, the student will receive an email notification of the change, and the change will be reflected on the student's final exam schedule.

 The conflict final examination procedure is described in the Academic Administrative Policies and Procedures Manual, F-3.